UBS CEO warns of painful jobs decisions after Credit Suisse takeover | Business

 - Switzerland

-UBS Chief Executive Sergio Ermotti on Friday warned of painful decisions about job cuts following the takeover of Credit Suisse.
+UBS Chief Executive Sergio Ermotti on Friday warned of painful decisions about job cuts following the takeover of Credit Suisse, which he said he hoped would be formalised in coming days.
 "We won't be able to create, short term, job opportunities for everybody.
-Synergies is part of the story," Ermotti told a financial conference in Bern.
+Synergies is part of the story," Ermotti said at an event organised by the Asset Management Association Switzerland in Bern.

 "We need to take a serious look at the cost base of the standalone and combined organisations and create a sustainable outcome," he added.
 "It will be painful."
-Switzerland's no. 1 bank, which agreed in March to take over its smaller Swiss rival as part of a rescue orchestrated by Swiss authorities, has said it aimed to close the deal quickly with Ermotti saying on Friday he hoped it could be done in the next few days.
+Switzerland's no. 1 bank, which agreed in March to take over its smaller Swiss rival as part of a rescue orchestrated by Swiss authorities, has said it aimed to close the deal quickly.

+"Hopefully in the next few days it's going to be done," Ermotti said on Friday.
+"We are finalising the last the last few miles ... we have more than 170 approvals from regulators."
+Ermotti, who led UBS from 2011 to 2020, returned as CEO in April to oversee the biggest banking deal since the global financial crisis.

+While he stressed it was a takeover and not a merger, Ermotti said Credit Suisse had many good people and talents, suggesting its executives may play a greater role in the combined group than the initial leadership team unveiled last month might indicate.
+That management reshuffle only saw Credit Suisse CEO Ulrich Koerner joining the top leadership.
+"We will have a more even distribution of jobs ..than the one I did myself," he said.
+"When the dust settles down ...the best thing for our clients and shareholders and our people is to have the best people in the jobs."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)